About Brian

 A Contemplative Orientation

 My work is shaped by a lifelong exploration of contemplative practice — most visibly through Miksang contemplative photography, a discipline rooted in the Tibetan Buddhist tradition of meditation and awareness.
-Miksang teaches a way of seeing that is direct, unbiased, and free from the habitual labels we place on our experience.
-It has profoundly influenced how I show up in every space I enter — with intention, presence, and an openness to what is actually here rather than what I expect to find or ignore.
+Miksang teaches a way of seeing that is direct, unbiased, and free from the habitual labels or judgments we place on our experience.
+It has profoundly influenced how I show up in every space I enter — with intention, presence, and an openness to what is actually here, not what I expect or ignore.

-This isn't a distraction from my professional practice.
-It is the foundation of it.
+This isn't a distraction from my professional practice; it is the foundation of it.
 I take that same quality of intention and attention to each coaching conversation, program I design, or group I facilitate.
-That directness makes them genuine and transformative.
+That direct clarity makes them genuine and transformative.

 Interested in working together?

-If you are navigating something that conventional approaches haven't been able to address — or if you're curious about what a different kind of partnership might look like — I'd welcome the conversation.
+If you are navigating change or something that conventional approaches haven't been able to address — or if you're curious about what a different kind of partnership might look like — I'd welcome the conversation to explore it together.